This is my last post of the year, and it's time to take stock of the best of 2019 in personal branding. Articles, Books

 There are few such exquisite ways to talk about the value proposition through a reflection so painful and necessary like "don't give yourself so much importance".
-We tend to think that this personal brand is about talking about us, of our pompous titles, our experience.
-Elena on the nail; this staff branding thing is talking about how you're going to improve the life you're in front of.
+We tend to think that this personal brand thing is talking about us, of our pompous titles, our experience.
+Elena hits the nail; this personal branding thing is talking about how you're going to improve the life you have in front of you.

-2- Five reasons you don't sell.
-Francisco Alcaide
+2- Five reasons you don't sell for.
+Francisco Warden

-Paco it's direct, Incisor: "Life is about to sell.
+Paco it's direct, Incisor: "Life is about selling.
 You know you're doing things right when you're selling: you're either selling or you're failing".
 In the post, reviews product, Branding, Visibility, communication and networking as possible reasons that prevent you from selling what you offer.
 To expand each of the five points, facilitates reinforcement links.

 3- Do you give enough importance to your talent?
 Paloma Grijota

-Following a trip to Finland, Pigeon discovered that Finns are very proud of their landscapes and their country, but they don't think this matters to those out there.
+Following a trip to Finland, Pigeon discovered that the Finns are very proud of their landscapes and their country, but they don't think this matters to those out there.
 This is the trigger of a post that delves into the need to believe our talent to project it in the best way, avoiding a social compliance syndrome such as the derivative of Solomon Asch's experiment.

 As you know if you read this blog often, I have a weakness for everything related to the value proposition.
 And here, David he treats her like everything she does, accurately, rigor and creativity.
-True, many have a hard time identifying what I call "the relevant difference", and David proposes to find the solution by defining the kind of work we do, the problems we solve and the joys we bring.
+True, many find it hard to identify what I call "the relevant difference", and David proposes to find the solution by defining the type of work we do, the problems we solve and the joys we bring.

 5- 20 ideas about communication to consider in 2020.
 Cristina Aced

-In this compilation, Cristina deals with issues related to: internal communication, liquid communication, branded content, digital narratives, storytelling transmedia, Personal Branding, employee advocacy programs, influencers and big data / artificial intelligence.
+In this compilation, Cristina discusses issues related to: internal communication, liquid communication, branded content, digital narratives, storytelling transmedia, personal brand, employee advocacy, influencers and big data / artificial intelligence.
 He also talks about polarization in social media: either they love you or they hate you.
 On each of the topics, Cristina provides us with valuable links to learn more.